zold-io/blog.zold.io/_posts/2019/01/2019-01-15-taxes-explained.md

 Thus, the wallet runs a "lottery" among all visible nodes and the one that wins---gets the taxes.
 The maximum amount of taxes paid in one transaction is no more than 16 ZLD.
-Thus, the wallet owner will run a number of lotteries is the tax debt is more than 16 ZLD.
+Thus, the wallet owner will run a number of lotteries if the tax debt is more than 16 ZLD.
-Since node owners are interested to win these lotteries more often, they will try to make their servers more stable and available---this is how Zold clients decide which nodes to work with, and that's who they will choose to participate in the lotteries.
+Since node owners are interested in winning these lotteries more often, they will try to make their servers more stable and available---this is how Zold clients decide which nodes to work with, and that's who they will choose to participate in the lotteries.